 Mr Bill Fleming FRACS, FRCS

-I am a Fellow of the Royal Australasian College of Surgeons (FRACS), a Fellow of the Royal College of Surgeons in England (FRCS), and a Full Member of Australian & New Zealand Endocrine Surgeons (AES).
+I am a Fellow of the Royal Australasian College of Surgeons (FRACS), a Fellow of the Royal College of Surgeons in England (FRCS), and a Full Member of both the Australian & New Zealand Endocrine Surgeons (AES), and International Association of Endocrine Surgeons (IAES).

-Endocrine surgeons like me work closely with their medical colleagues (endocrinologists) who are often the doctors who will be responsible for both the initial diagnosis and investigation of endocrine disorders.
+Endocrine surgeons like me work closely with our medical colleagues (endocrinologists) who are often the doctors responsible for both the initial diagnosis and investigation of endocrine disorders.
 Endocrinologists may also be involved in long term follow up after endocrine surgery.

 I also work in a multidisciplinary team with nuclear medicine physicians, radiologists, pathologists, geneticists and anaesthetists, in order to provide the best care for my patients.

 My main private practice is located at Suite 112 in the Freemasons Day Procedure Centre, located at 320 Victoria Parade, East Melbourne (Fig. 1), but I also see patients at my Footscray consulting rooms.
-I undertake private operations at Epworth Freemasons Hospital in East Melbourne, as well as at the Footscray Hospital.
+I undertake private operations at Epworth Freemasons Hospital in East Melbourne, and public patients will have their surgery at the Footscray Hospital.

 Fig.1: My main rooms at Freemasons Day Procedure Centre, East Melbourne

-I trained in Melbourne at the Royal Melbourne Hospital, qualifying in 1982 and gaining the Fellowship of the Royal Australasian College of Surgeons in 1991.
-I moved to London in 1992 to continue my postgraduate training, specialising in endocrine and pancreatic surgery.
+I trained in Melbourne at the Royal Melbourne Hospital, gaining the Fellowship of the Royal Australasian College of Surgeons in 1991.

-In August 1995 I was appointed as a Consultant Surgeon to the Austin Hospital, and Senior Lecturer in the University of Melbourne Department of Surgery, specialising in pancreatic and endocrine surgery.
-In 2002 I was appointed the Director of General Surgery at the Austin Hospital, responsible for 57 surgeons and junior staff, and helped to establish the Endocrine Surgery Unit.
+I was appointed as a Consultant Surgeon to the Austin Hospital, and Senior Lecturer in the University of Melbourne Department of Surgery, specialising in pancreatic and endocrine surgery.
+In 2002 I was appointed the Director of General Surgery, and helped to establish the Endocrine Surgery Unit.
 I became a member of the Court of Examiners for the Fellowship of the Royal Australasian College of Surgeons (FRACS) in 2003.

 Surgical Approach